 Lost and Found Pets Frequently Asked Questions

 Please post any found pets on the Lost and Found page of our website.
-It’s also a good idea to put up fliers in the area around where you found the pet and post an ad on a website like Craigslist.
+It’s also a good idea to put up fliers in the area around where you found the pet.
 Please include a picture!
 Descriptions can vary greatly, but a picture is the best way to help unite a lost pet with their family.
 If you found a dog with a license, you can search for the owner.

 Please do not bring us lost pets from other counties!

 The pet’s owner will most likely not look for a pet in Livingston County if it was lost in a surrounding county.
 If you find a pet in another county, do not take it home with you.
 The best course of action is to call or stop in at a local vet clinic and ask them to assist.
 They may be able to hold the pet or contact the animal shelter in that area so the owner can have a chance to claim their pet.

 A vet clinic or shelter will also be able to scan the animal to see if it has a microchip that can help locate its owner.